-In the past several months, we’ve tested and determined the best digital pianos in different price categories, and now it’s time to take a deeper look at the crème de la crème – the best portable digital pianos under $2,000.
+In the past several months, we’ve tested and determined the best digital pianos in different price categories, and now it’s time to take a deeper look at the crème de la crème – the best portable digital pianos for advanced players.

 The instruments we’ll talk about are pretty much the best portable digital pianos you can get on the market regardless of price.

 Note that by ‘digital pianos’ I mean digital pianos – not stage pianos, workstations, synthesizers, or MIDI-controllers.
-We’ll cover those in a separate article.
+We’ll cover those in separate articles.

 - A compact design (relatively portable)